geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 The structure of the Core is intended to resonate most with those charged with operationalizing risk management within an organization.
 The CSF Core Functions — GOVERN, IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER.

+* GOVERN: Function provides outcomes to inform what an organization may do to achieve and prioritize the outcomes of the other five Functions.
+* IDENTIFY: The organization’s current cybersecurity risks are understood.
+* PROTECT: Safeguards to manage the organization’s cybersecurity risks are used.
+* DETECT: Possible cybersecurity attacks and compromises are found and analyzed.
+* RESPOND: Actions regarding a detected cybersecurity incident are taken.
+* RECOVER: Assets and operations affected by a cybersecurity incident are restored.

 ![Framework Core Categories and Functions](/static/images/CSFCore.png)

 ![CSF Functions](/static/images/CSFFunctions.png)